Fired. Discontinued. Let go. Dehired. Right-sized.

 - Your job was eliminated

-- Your employer fired you because you could not meet their performance or production standards, or their qualifications for the position
+- Your employer fired you because you could not meet their performance or production standards, or their qualifications for the job

 - You lost your job due to lack of work